benmarch/react-hook-tour/README.md

 All steps must be listed here.
 Each element in the array can either be a string representing the step name, or a preconfigured step.

-If it's a string, the step must be registered by the time the _previous_ step is displayed.
+If it's a string, the step must be registered by the time the _previous_ step is displayed, otherwise it will be skipped.

 If it is an object, it can be a fully configured step and can contain any of the configuration options below.
 Optionally, it can contain a `fetch()` method that instructs the tour to assume that the step exists but has not yet loaded.
 Note that `fetch()` can only be used in `stepOrder`, not on a step configuration using `useStep()`.